Graduate Study and Research Scholars

 The University of Michigan Law School has a long and proud tradition of welcoming international students for graduate legal studies.
 Graduate degree candidates are law professionals with outstanding legal education and legal experience in their home countries or on the international level.
 The presence of both advanced degree candidates and visiting research scholars with a commitment to refugee and asylum law has created a vibrant intellectual community of refugee law scholars at Michigan.

-Prof. Jim Hathaway, center, with Research Scholars Samo Bardutzky from Slovenia; Emanuela Parisciani, Italy; Julian Lehmann, Germany; and "Bill" Huang Yunsong, China.
-The scholars are studying international refugee law at Michigan Law during the 2012-2013 academic year.
+Prof. Jim Hathaway, center, with 2012-2013 Research Scholars Samo Bardutzky from Slovenia; Emanuela Parisciani from Italy; Julian Lehmann from Germany; and "Bill" Huang Yunsong from China.

 To enable advanced students from other parts of the world to participate in its unparalleled range of course and seminar offerings, the Program in Refugee and Asylum Law supports the admission to Michigan Law of a select number of candidates to undertake master's and doctoral studies in refugee law.
 Visit our Graduate Studies